DyversHands/www.DyversHands.com/_pages/auspice.md

 ©2026 by Dyvers Hands Productions, LLC.

 In the wider tradition of Alex Roberts' *For the Queen*.
-Dyvers Hands™ is a trademark of Dyvers Hands Productions, LLC.
+Dyvers Hands™ and Auspice™ are trademarks of Dyvers Hands Productions, LLC.